How to Always Get a Response From a Pitch

 - Following up on my pitch: Writing for (company)

 - Freelance writer following up: Writing for (company)

 In your follow-up email, you can say something like,

-A week ago, I sent you [this pitch idea] and I wanted to followup and see if you are interested in pursuing it further.
+A few days, I sent you [this pitch idea] and I wanted to followup and see if you are interested in pursuing it further.
 I’d be happy to talk about it in more detail with you.

 Let me know if you have any questions.

 Sometimes the prospect is just too busy and that reminder followup is enough to start the ball rolling.
-You can send another follow up email (wait another week or so) and then use my "secret weapon" email OR you can go straight into the secret weapon email.
+You can send another follow up email (around 3-5 days later) and then use my "secret weapon" email OR you can go straight into the secret weapon email.

 My Secret Weapon

 But, what happens if they did open your email, or for some reason didn’t get back to you after a while?
 If you honestly feel you are perfect for the gig and showed your value in your pitch, you use my secret weapon.